ndleah/stat-learning/chapter-3-linear-regression/simple-linear-regression.md

 * $$R^2$$ statistic close to 1 - the model fits well.
 * $$R^2$$ statistic close to 0 - the model does not fit well.

+## Consideration

+> **Simple linear regression** is a useful approach for predicting a response on the basis of a single predictor variable.
+However, in practice we often have more than one predictor.
+>
+> The solution for this is to use another linear regression named as **Multiple Linear Regression**, which will be discussed in the next section.